hx19940102/Human_Pose_Estimation/README.md

 # Pose-Estimation
-Human Pose estimation based on Energy Minimization
+Human Pose estimation based on Energy Minimization.
+The code is implemented with Matlab.

 Firstly we should build a model for human pose, it mainly consists of left arm, right arm, head and torso.
 There exist joints between different parts of the human pose.